Fraudmarc/fraudmarc-ce/INSTALL.md

 5. Inside the `Add user to group` box, check the box next to the new group you created and proceed to `Next:Review`.
 After reviewing, click `Create user`.

 6. You will now see values inside `Access key ID` and `Secret access key`.
-Copy those values into the `/installer/env.list` file as such:
+Copy those values into the `/installer/env.list`:

 ```
 ...